 Geometric tattoos are defined by the shapes and lines used to create them.
 The approach to body art has become increasingly popular in recent years and is a wonderful technique for big and small designs.
 They can either be simple and minimalistic or have intricate detailing and a futuristic appearance.
 They also often evoke feelings of calmness and balance.
 Depending on your chosen design, it can have great symbolism associated with it, or it can just be a piece that is attractive to look at.

-If you want a tattoo that is a conversation starter, consider getting something abstract.
+If you want a conversation starter tattoo, consider getting something abstract.
 These designs’ beauty is that they are not obvious, and a lot of thought and creativity has often gone into creating them.
 There is also a uniqueness about abstract ink, and rather than representing a specific thing, they are often more about the emotion you feel when looking at them.
 This can also be a great way to express your feelings.

 21. Small Shoulder Tattoo

 Women love shoulder tattoos because they are so versatile.
-You can show them off whenever you want or cover them up when you need to, for example, at work or in a corporate setting.
-They also lend themselves well to a variety of different designs, both big and small.
-When deciding on your body art, you don’t need something large to have meaning, and even the tiniest and most simple designs are rich in symbolism.
-Little tattoos are also feminine and delicate and a great choice if it’s your first piece.
+You can show them off whenever you want or cover them up when needed, for example, at work or in a corporate setting.
+They also lend themselves well to various designs, both big and small.
+When deciding on your body art, you don’t need something large to have meaning; even the tiniest and most simple tattoo designs are rich in symbolism.
+Tiny tattoos are also feminine, delicate, and a great choice if it’s your first piece.